AvramRobert/cchess/API.md

 }
 ```

 This is the record that models a complete chess board.
-It's primarily used internally. \
+It's primarily only of internal relevance. \
 Shouldn't really both you directly.

 * `player`